Many don’t realize that core strength is actually an essential part of yoga.

 Next, place your right arm on the inside of your right leg and remember to keep it fully straightened.

-If you find it difficult to reach the floor, you can always use a yoga block to help you until you feel comfortable enough.
+If you find it difficult to reach the floor, you can always use a non-slip yoga block to help you until you feel comfortable enough.

 You will often use this pose in a transition from mountain pose and warrior III.